 Children color and cut out the stars with your assistance.
 They write their names on the stars and decorate them.
 Staple the stars to the straws.
-Encourage discussion about things the children wonder about the stars as they work.
-Explain that they will begin to learn about stars on Day 3.

 Collect the wands for use on Day 3.

 Materials

 Star pattern cutout for

 each child

 Straw for each child

 Pencils, crayons

 Stapler or tape

 Optional:

 Glue, glitter